 - An assessment by a speech-language pathologist will help families and friends understand what the person struggles with and also provide specific recommendations for communicating more effectively.

-One of the important things to focus on, regardless of a loved one’s particular health issues, is how to provide them with a good quality of life.
-Some patients will make improvements quickly, many could improve over a period of months or even years, and others may never fully recover.
+One of the important things to focus on, regardless of a loved one’s particular health issues, is how to help them maintain their quality of life.
+Some patients make improvements quickly, many could improve over a period of months or even years, and others may never fully recover.
 In cases where the underlying cause of speech difficulties is particularly severe or is guaranteed to worsen, such as dementia, speech therapy may only be able to accomplish so much.

 Communication is an important part of human life.
 Even if a senior is unable to engage in conversation, their family and friends should still speak to them in a respectful manner and communicate through touch.
 These gestures will help a nonverbal patient feel less isolated and more connected with those around them.